jundalisay/superb/content/en/research/constitutions/us/article-1.md

 Section.
 1.

-All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives.
+All legislative Powers are with the US Congress, consisting of:
+- a Senate
+- a House of Representatives.

 Section.
 2.

-The House of Representatives shall be composed of Members chosen every second Year by the People of the several States, and the Electors in each State shall have the Qualifications requisite for Electors of the most numerous Branch of the State Legislature.
+The House of Representatives shall be composed of Members chosen every second Year by the People of the several States.

+The Electors in each State shall have the Qualifications requisite for Electors of the most numerous Branch of the State Legislature.

-No Person shall be a Representative who shall not have attained to the Age of twenty five Years, and been seven Years a Citizen of the United States, and who shall not, when elected, be an Inhabitant of that State in which he shall be chosen.
+A Representative must be:
+- at least 25 years old  and 7 years a US citizen
+- an inhabitant of that State

 Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons.

-The actual Enumeration shall be made within three Years after the first Meeting of the Congress of the United States, and within every subsequent Term of ten Years, in such Manner as they shall by Law direct.
+The actual Enumeration shall be made within 3 Years after the first Meeting of the US Congress and within every subsequent Term of 10 Years, in such Manner as they shall by Law direct.

 The Number of Representatives shall not exceed 1 for every 30,000.
 But each State shall have at Least 1 Representative.